 How to use DROP TABLE in SQL Server

 Let's delve into the process of deleting tables in SQL Server databases using the DROP TABLE command.
-To illustrate how this command works, we'll use dbForge Studio for SQL Server and execute it against the test databases Sakila.
+To illustrate how this command works, we'll use a popular SQL Server sample database AdventureWorks2022 and dbForge Studio for SQL Server - a powerful IDE for SQL Server databases.

 Drop a single table from the current database